LPF-24/simple-online-store-backend/README.md

 http://localhost:8080/swagger-ui.html
 ```

-## 🚧 Project Status: In Development
+## ⚠️ Important Note / Project status

-This project is currently under active development.
-Some features may be incomplete, temporarily disabled, or not fully functional yet.
+This project previously used Lombok and JPMS modules, which caused build-time issues.

-The repository is intended to demonstrate the architecture and implementation approach.
-Functionality such as authentication, database integration, and user management is still being finalized.
+A refactoring is planned to make the project fully runnable without modular conflicts.

-If you encounter issues during startup or usage, this is expected at this stage of development.
+The purpose of this repository is to demonstrate architectural decisions and domain modeling.

 ## 👤 Author